CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that defines any error that can not be identified.
+> Error class that defines any error that could not be identified.

 #### <a name="Carbon-HTTP-Errors-UnknownError-Constructor" />Constructor